 - 1. Install the appropriate hardware and connect it to your network. - 2.
 Install the Content Gateway software using the appropriate procedure for installing a cluster node.
-See the Content Gateway installation procedure in the Deployment and Installation Center. - 3.
+See the TRITON AP-WEB Installation Instructions. - 3.
 During the installation procedure, make sure that the following is true: - The cluster name that you assign to the new node is the same as the cluster name for the existing nodes. - The port assignments for the new node are the same as the port assignments used by the other nodes. - You have added multicast addresses and multicast route settings. - 4.
 Restart Content Gateway.
 See Starting and stopping Content Gateway on the Command Line, page 19.